Google Translate Disclaimer

 Creating and maintaining a harassment-free workplace takes commitment.
 Good management practices can help create a respectful workplace, including:

-The Saskatchewan Employment Act requires all employers to develop and implement a harassment policy within their workplace.
+The Saskatchewan Employment Act requires all employers to develop and implement a harassment policy and investigate all incidents of harassment within their workplace.

 Awareness and commitment to harassment-free workplaces can be encouraged in a variety of ways.
 Employers should promote awareness through information meetings and training on harassment prevention.
 Training can include:

-If you have experienced or observed harassment in your workplace, you must report it to your employer to first try to resolve the issue internally.
-Reference the organization's harassment policy for information on reporting options and investigation process.
+If you have experienced or observed harassment in your workplace, you must report it to your employer first to try to resolve the issue internally.
+Refer to the organization's harassment policy for information on reporting options and investigation process.

 If your employer has failed to take reasonable steps to address the harassment, as a worker you can request the assistance of the Ministry of Labour Relations and Workplace Safety's Occupational Health and Safety Branch.